-Here are 5 handy tips to ensure you have a safe and enjoyable ride on your electric bike.
+Putting a smile on your face is what its all about.
+Here are five (5) handy tips to ensure you have a safe and enjoyable ride each time you go out on your electric bike.

 Whether you are planning on using your electric bike to commute to work or you’re just riding for fun, spending a few minutes planning your ride before you start can make a big difference to the enjoyment and safety of your ride.

 Avoid riding on busy roads wherever you can.
 A few minutes on Google maps or one of the many available cycling navs sites will show you how to link up back roads and side streets.
 Who cares about hills when you have an ebike and riding along Kingsford-Smith bikeway is much more pleasant and safer than mixing it up with the traffic on Kingsford-Smith drive!

 Also, being aware of the road rules for bicycles as it will help to plan your trip to know where you can and cannot ride eg. Did you know that you can ride on the footpath in many places in Brisbane?

 Anything you can do to make yourself more visible to other cyclists and road users can only help.
 Brightly coloured and high-visibility clothing are great for the daytime.

 A good set of lights is an absolute must for riding at dusk, dawn and at night.
 Most of our electric bikes come with built-in high lumen (very bright) lights front and rear.
 Many of our models also feature a reflective coating on the tire wall, which are amazingly effective at making you visible at night, especially from the side.

 3. Be Heard